 As of the date of this prospectus, Sunoco Logistics Partners GP LLC and Sunoco Logistics Partners Operations L.P. are the only subsidiaries of Sunoco Logistics Partners L.P.
-Sunoco Logistics Partners GP LLC owns a 0.01% general partner interest and Sunoco Logistics Partners, L.P. owns a 99.99% limited partner interest in Sunoco Logistics Partners Operations L.P.
-Sunoco Logistics Partners operations GP LLC and a 99.99% limited partner interest in each of Sunoco Partners Marketing & Terminals L.P. and Sunoco Pipeline L.P.
-Sunoco Logistics Partners Operations GP LLC owns a 0.01% general partner interest in both of these partners by the second secon
+Sunoco Logistics Partners GP LLC owns a 0.01% general partner interest and Sunoco Logistics Partners, L.P. owns a 99.99% limited partner interest in Sunoco Logistics Partners Operations L.P. owns all of the membership interests in Sunoco Logistics Partners Operations GP LLC and a 99.99% limited partner interest in each of Sunoco Partners Marketing & Terminals L.P. and Sunoco Pipeline L.P.
+Sunoco Logistics Partners Operations GP LLC owns a 0.01% general partner interest in both of these partnerships.